acm-cui/website-cui2022/README.md

 3. Change the `name` parameter of the GitHub Action workflow in `.github/workflows/jekyll.yml` to something appropriate

-4. Change the `target-directory` parameter in `.github/workflows/jekyll.yml` to match the one you set in step 2 (minus the forward slash)

-5. Ask the CUI Technical Chair to grant your repository permissions to push to the `conversationaluserinterfaces.org` repository
+5. Ask the CUI Technical Chair to enable your Action to push to cui.acm.org

-6. Ensure Actions are enabled in this repository in the GitHub repository settings